thortle/Twibot-20/README.md

     - `split_name (str, optional)`: name of a specific split to load (e.g. `'train'`), or `None` to load all
   - **Returns :** `Dataset` or `DatasetDict` – the loaded dataset
   - **Details :**
-    - detects column types automatically:
+    - detects column types automatically :
       - integer label → `ClassLabel(num_classes=2, names=['human', 'bot'])`
       - token columns like `input_ids`, `attention_mask` → `Sequence(int32)`
       - all others inferred as string